JimmyLiang-lzm/biliDownloader/README_EN.md

 4. Automatically synthesize video, and also can separate audio and video for download;
 5. Can obtain audio and video streams of different definitions, and can be selectively downloaded;
 6. If the main download line is blocked during the download process, the software will automatically select the alternate line for downloading;
-7. Can download paid cartoon or VIP high-quality video (currently in the testing stage...);
+7. Can download paid cartoon or VIP high-quality video (Updated 2021-10-06);
-8. The code is protected by GPL-3.0 license agreement.
+8. Downloadable segmented video batches (Updated 2021-10-06);
+9. Downloadable interactive video (Updated 2021-10-22).

 ## How to use?🕹